passmower/passmower/README.md

 ## Application enrollment

-Once the OIDC Identity Provider is successfully deployed, you can begin using it to manage authentication and authorization for your Kubernetes applications and supported services.
+Once Passmower is successfully deployed, you can begin using it to manage authentication and authorization for your Kubernetes applications and supported services.

-The OIDC Identity Provider automatically discovers applications running within the Kubernetes cluster.
+Passmower automatically discovers applications running within the Kubernetes cluster.
 To enroll a supported application for OIDC-based authentication, you can use the following Kubernetes manifest: